 Business Guardians

-Oxford is recognised as the second most unequal area of the United Kingdom to grow up in.
+Oxford is recognised as the second most unequal area in the United Kingdom to grow up in.

 This isn’t about charity.
 It’s about solidarity with young people facing trauma, inequality and exclusion.
 It’s about moving beyond funding youth services to reshaping the systems that continue to fail them.